AmatulBaasitAyomikun/-Healthcare-Business-Intelligence-Capstone/README.md

 | emergency | 43,536 |
 | **inpatient** | **16,612** |

-Only **16,612 inpatient encounters** — the rest are outpatient.
+Only **16,612 inpatient encounters**, the rest are outpatient.
 All analysis was filtered to this subset.

 ---